salesforce-ux/theo/README.md

 {{/each}}
 ```

-## Variables
+## Design Properties

-The input glob `./variables/*.json` in this examples should match at least one JSON file with the following format:
+The input glob `./properties/*.json` in this examples should match at least one JSON file with the following format:

 ```json
 {